IHEA’s mission

 Read about recent events, essential information and the latest community news.

-IHEA’s Commitment to Equality, Diversity and Inclusion (EDI)
+IHEA’s Commitment to Equity, Diversity and Inclusion (EDI)

 IHEA is committed to taking concrete actions to promote social justice, diversity and inclusion within our association and more broadly.